rangertaha/node-salt-events/README.md

 Salt Events
 ===========

-This node module is used to fire off events using the Salt Events System.
+This module is used to fire events using the Salt Events System.
 This enables node applications to send events on the salt events bus.

 Salt is a powerful configuration management system and remote execution framework.
 Salt has many parts, one of which is the Salt Event System.
-This is a socket bus allowing minions and masters send events/messages.
+This is a socket bus allowing minions and masters to send events/messages.

    * Website: http://www.saltstack.com
    * Repo: https://github.com/saltstack